willdeberry/worklog/README.md

 sudo make install prefix=/opt/ sysconfdir=/opt/etc/
 ```

-Remember to use the same override values when making the uninstall target.
+The trailing `/` is critical.
+Remember to use the same override values when uninstalling

 ## usage